PaulC92/Javascript-games/dev.md

 ---

 ## Conclusion
 The development of these five interactive scenes demonstrates my ability to creatively use the Babylon.js framework to build dynamic and visually engaging environments.
-Each element reflects problem-solving skills and a commitment to learning advanced game development concepts.
+Each element reflects problem-solving skills and a commitment to learning game development concepts.